We cordially invite you to the next EKFZ guest lecture:

 Abstract:

-This lecture presents a translational research program that spans in vitro experiments, rodent models, and large-animal studies, culminating in early clinical applications for sensorineural hearing loss of diverse origins.
-Candidate drug formulations – such as the promising pyridoindole compound AC102 – are initially screened in ex-vivo cochlear explant cultures and subsequently tested in a gerbil model of cochlear-implantation trauma to evaluate functional recovery.
-Compounds showing robust effects are then advanced to a porcine model that closely resembles the human inner ear in size and surgical anatomy, enabling detailed analyses of pathophysiology and intracochlear pharmacokinetics.
+This lecture presents a translational research program that includes in vitro experiments, rodent models, and large animal studies, culminating in early clinical applications for sensorineural hearing loss of various causes.
+Potential drug formulations – such as the promising pyridoindole compound AC102 – are initially investigated in ex vivo cochlea explant cultures and then tested in a gerbil model for cochlear implant trauma to assess functional recovery.
+Compounds that show a robust effect are then tested in a pig model, which is very similar to the human inner ear in size and surgical anatomy and allows a detailed analysis of the pathophysiology and intracochlear pharmacokinetics.

-We also investigate cochlear implantation – the world’s most widely used neuroprosthetic device – with a focus on optimizing atraumatic electrode insertion and comparing different strategies for local drug delivery.
-In parallel, we explore a “liquid biopsy” approach by analyzing perilymph biomarkers that may provide insights into the mechanisms underlying hearing loss.
+We also investigate cochlear implants – the most commonly used neuroprostheses worldwide – with a focus on optimizing atraumatic electrode insertion and comparing different strategies for local drug delivery.
+In parallel, we are exploring a “liquid biopsy” approach by analyzing perilymph biomarkers that can provide insights into the mechanisms underlying hearing loss.

-The translational pathway extends into early clinical practice, including first experiences with local intracochlear drug injection and robot-assisted, low-trauma cochlear implantation.
-Finally, we discuss gene-based interventions, highlighting ongoing industry-sponsored clinical trials for OTOF-related congenital deafness in children, supported by complementary porcine models for future gene-therapy development.
+The translational path extends into early clinical practice, including initial experiences with local intracochlear drug injection and robot-assisted, low-trauma cochlear implantation.
+Finally, we discuss gene-based interventions, highlighting ongoing industry-sponsored clinical trials for OTOF-related congenital deafness in children, supported by complementary pig models for future gene therapy development.
 Together, these studies outline a continuous pipeline from basic discovery to patient-ready treatments.

-Prof. Dr. Dirk Beutner will be hosting the speaker.
+Prof. Dr. Dirk Beutner will welcome the speakers.

 Download as PDF